What are cookies?

 What about other tracking technologies?

-Third parties may serve cookies on your computer or mobile device to serve advertising through our Websites.
+We may work with third parties who place cookies on your computer or mobile device to serve advertising through our Websites or on other websites you visit.
 These companies may use information about your visits to this and other websites in order to provide relevant advertisements about goods and services that you may be interested in.
 They may also employ technology that is used to measure the effectiveness of advertisements.
-This can be accomplished by them using cookies or other technologies to collect information about your visits to this and other sites in order to provide relevant advertisements about goods and services of potential interest to you.
+This can be accomplished by them using cookies, pixel tags or other technologies on our Websites and other websites to collect information about your visits to this and other sites (such as web pages you visit and your interaction with our advertising and other communications) in order to make predictions about your preferences provide more relevant advertisements about goods and services of potential interest to you on our Websites and other websites you visit.
 The information collected through this process does not enable us or them to identify your name, contact details or other personally identifying details unless you choose to provide these.
+To opt-out of this form of targeted advertising, also called interest-based or online behavioral advertising, please see the opt-out information in the above cookie table.

 How can I control cookies?